TheAtu/economic-uncertainty-linguistic-analysis/data/README.md

 - **03-Final:** Contains only data that is relevant and will not be further processed or analysed.

+- **99-Auxiliar:** Contains data that is not categorizable to the previous distribution, mainly auxiliary files or data. i.e: dictionary of Spanish LIWC.
+It should not be data that will be processed.

 ### Naming Convention
 • Always use **lower case** </br>
 • Try using non-conjugated words and their singular version.</br>